The hidden molecular mechanism of tomato: Green → yellow → red!

 Professor Emeritus and Visiting Professor, University of Shizuoka

-Tomatoes grow large as green fruits, then turn yellow and then red.
+Tomatoes grow large as green fruits, then turn yellow, and then red.
 In the late 1980s, I started working on this research question to understand what happens during this process.
 Several events co-occur during the green-to-red transformation of the tomato fruit.
 First, the green fruit undergoes "photosynthesis," which uses solar energy to fix carbon dioxide in the air and synthesize sugars.
 The fruit grows, including the result of photosynthesis, but this activity stops as the fruit turns red.
 Second, the green pigment chlorophylls, responsible for receiving solar energy in photosynthesis, are degraded.
 Third, the red component called lycopene, which has cancer-preventing properties, begins to be synthesized and accumulated.

-The stay-green (sgr) gene was reported in soybeans about 100 years ago 1921 for degrading the green pigment chlorophylls.
+The stay-green (sgr) gene was reported in soybeans about 100 years ago, in 1921, for degrading the green pigment chlorophylls.
 Now, the entity of the SGR protein and its regulatory mechanism have been clarified.
 On the other hand, lycopene, a red component of carotenoids, was first reported in 1873.
-Subsequently, the chemical structure was determined by the 1950s, and the biosynthetic pathway was elucidated through the 1960s.
+Subsequently, the chemical structure was determined in the 1950s, and the biosynthetic pathway was elucidated through the 1960s.
 Today, it is possible to increase lycopene levels through genome editing.
 I have here presented the elucidation of the molecular mechanism behind the ripening process of tomatoes, which is the world's largest producer of tomatoes as a vegetable.
 I want to convey that this kind of research will contribute to improving tomatoes.